enxhitabaku/MERN_Project/README.md

 5. Start the development server for both the backend and frontend:
     - On the project root open the terminal and run the command **npm run start-concurrently**

-## Usage

-- Main Page: View a list of all users with their images, email addresses, and the number of places they have added.
-- User Profile: Click on a user to view their place records.

 ## Technologies Used

 The project is built using the MERN (MongoDB, Express, React, Node.js) stack.